Colonial-Dev/satpaper/README.md

 cargo install --locked --git https://github.com/Colonial-Dev/satpaper --branch master
 ```

+#### Running as systemd service
-To automatically start Satpaper when you log in, you can use a `systemd` unit or equivalent.
+To automatically start Satpaper when you log in, you can use a `systemd` unit.

 ```
 [Unit]